 At the Aberdares, Groundsel and Lobelias, usually small plants in Europe, reach 4.6 M (15 FT) high.
 It is as though one has suddenly been transported to Brobdingnag, the giants’ country of Gulliver’s Travels.

 2. Take in the Rift Valley

 In good weather, the park road leads to the Rift Valley’s superb views.
 It descends on the other side of the Aberdare Range to the Kinangop Plateau and Naivasha.

 3. Go on a Wild Safari

-See wildlife such as elephant, African hunting dog, giant forest hog, bushbuck, mountain reedbuck, waterbuck and the cape buffalo.
+See wildlife such as elephants, African hunting dogs, giant forest hogs, bushbuck, mountain reedbuck, waterbuck and cape buffalo.
 You can also catch sightings of suni, the side-striped jackal, eland, duikers olive baboon, black and white colobus monkey and sykes monkey.
 Leopards also show up once in a while and sightings of the black leopard have been reported in the past.
 There are rarer sightings of the golden cat and the elusive bongo antelope in the bamboo forest.

 4. See Where Dedan Kimathi Picked His Mail

 Visit the Dedan Kimathi post office, a giant tree where the Mau Mau would leave Kimathi’s attention messages.